WB-Meridian/WB-Meridian/README.md

 # About me 👋

+- 🌱 I’m currently learning about AI
 - 🔭 I’m currently working on unknown land
-- 🌱 I’m currently learning about AI
+- 💬 How to reach me: It is currently hidden
+- ⚡ Fun fact: Music/Game/Writing and Making money

+- 🤔 I’m looking for help with co-creation of Ai applications
 - 👯 I’m looking to collaborate on AI application development
-- 🤔 I’m looking for help with co-creation of Ai applications
-- 📫 How to reach me: It is currently hidden
-- ⚡ Fun fact: Music/Game/Writing and Making money

 <!--
 **WB-Meridian/WB-Meridian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.